 Ticket handling shortcuts

-It's common to get support requests for issues that affect more than one person and can be answered with a single, standard response.
-To do this in Zendesk, you use macros to create the standard responses and they are then manually applied to tickets by agents.
+It's common to get Zendesk Support requests for issues that affect more than one person and can be answered with a single, standard response.
+To do this in Zendesk Support, you use macros to create the standard responses and they are then manually applied to tickets by agents.
 Macros can also be used to update tickets (for any number of reasons) without also notifying the requester.
 For example, you can use macros to can change the agent or group assignment.

 Here's an example of a macro that sends an email notification to the requester in response to an issue that affects many people in an organization: